What Did T Rex Taste Like Answer Key Pdf

 Ceratopsians: A Horned Feast

 Ceratopsians, like Triceratops, were heavily built with powerful neck muscles and horns for defense.
-Eating a ceratopsian would have been a challenge for T. rex, but the reward would have been substantial.
-The taste might have resembled:
+Practically speaking, eating a ceratopsian would have been a challenge for T. rex, but the reward would have been substantial Which is the point..

 • Beef: Due to their size and muscular build.